 Section 2.01 Certificate Purchases .

 (a) Class A Certificate Purchases.
-Subject to the terms and conditions of this Article II and Article III, each of the Class A Certificateholders hereby agrees to purchase from the Trust (i) on the Closing Date, the Class A Series 1 Certificates and (ii) thereafter, from time to time, on any LIBOR Business Day from the Closing Date until December 31, 2002 other Series of Class A Certificates; provided, however that each Class A Certificateholder shall have no obligation to purchase Class A Certificates hereunder or to pay the purchase price with respect thereto, if the sum of the Base Amount of such Class A Certificates to be purchased plus the aggregate Base Amounts of the Class A Certificates previously purchased by such Class A Certificateholder exceeds such Class A Certificateholder's Class A Commitment Amount; provided, further that (A) the Base Amount of any Series of Class A Certificates proposed to be purchased hereunder the proceeds of which will be used by the Partnership to acquire Production Payments shall be at least equal to the lesser of (x) or (y) the sum of the unused amounts of the Class A Commitment .
+Subject to the terms and conditions of this Article II and Article III, each of the Class A Certificateholders hereby agrees to purchase from the Trust (i) on the Closing Date, the Class A Series 1 Certificates [and the Class A Series 2 Certificates] and (ii) thereafter, from time to time, on any LIBOR Business Day from the Closing Date until December 31, 2002 other Series of Class A Certificates; provided, however that each Class A Certificateholder shall have no obligation to purchase Class A Certificates hereunder or to pay the purchase price with respect thereto, if the sum of the Base Amount of such Class A Certificates to be purchased plus the aggregate Base Amounts of the Class A Certificates previously purchased by such Class A Certificateholder exceeds such Class A Certificateholder's Class A Commitment Amount; provided, further that (A) the aggregate Base Amount of any Series of Class A Certificates proposed to be purchased hereunder the proceeds of which will be used by the Partnership to acquire Production Payments shall be at least equal to the lesser of (x) $100,000.00 $2,500,000.00 or (y) the sum of the unused amounts of the Class A Commitment Amount Amounts.

 (b) Class B Certificate Purchases.
-Subject to the terms and conditions of this Article II and of Article III, each of the Class B Certificateholders hereby agrees to purchase from the Trust (i) on the Closing Date, the Class B Series 1 Certificates and (ii) thereafter, from time to time, on any LIBOR Business Day from the Closing Date until December 31, 2002 other Series of Class B Certificates; provided, however that each Class B Certificateholder shall have no obligation to purchase Class B Certificates hereunder or to pay the purchase price with respect thereto, if the sum of the Base Amount of such Class B Certificates to be purchased plus the aggregate Base Amounts of the Class B Certificates previously purchased by such Class B Certificateholder exceeds such Class B Certificateholder's Class B Commitment Amount.
+Subject to the terms and conditions of this Article II and of Article III, each of the Class B Certificateholders hereby agrees to purchase from the Trust (i) on the Closing Date, the Class B Series 1 Certificates [and the Class B Series 2 Certificate] and (ii) thereafter, from time to time, on any LIBOR Business Day from the Closing Date until December 31, 2002 other Series of Class B Certificates; provided, however that each Class B Certificateholder shall have no obligation to purchase Class B Certificates hereunder or to pay the purchase price with respect thereto, if the sum of the Base Amount of such Class B Certificates to be purchased plus the aggregate Base Amounts of the Class B Certificates previously purchased by such Class B Certificateholder exceeds such Class B Certificateholder's Class B Commitment Amount; provided, further that (A) the Base Amount of any Series of Class B Certificates proposed to be purchased hereunder the proceeds of which will be used by the Partnership to acquire Production Payments shall be at least equal to the lesser of (x) $100,000.00 or (y) the sum of the unused amounts of the Class B Commitment Amount.

 (c) Purchase Price Allocation.
-The portion of the purchase price payable on each Purchase Date shall be funded (A) from Class A Certificates purchased by the Class A Certificateholders, and (B) from Class B Certificates purchased by the Class B Certificateholders.
+The portion of the purchase price payable on each Purchase Date shall be funded (A) 97% 96.999997% from Class A Certificates purchased by the Class A Certificateholders, and (B) 3% 3.000003% from Class B Certificates purchased by the Class B Certificateholders.
 Each Purchaser shall purchase Certificates in an amount equal to its Proportionate Interest of the portion of the purchase price to be funded by such Class of Certificates.